dlumian/DataSciFuncs/README.md

 ```

 ### 3. `reset_project`
-The `reset_project` submodule includes functions designed to help reset your project to its original state, allowing for easy iteration, editing, and testing.
-This can include removing temporary files, resetting notebooks, and clearing directories.
+Functions to reset a project to its original state, allowing for faster iteration, editing, and testing.
+Include removing temporary/intermediate files and directories and resetting notebooks.

 #### Example Usage:
 ```python